meet nyc bartender meaghan dorman: bar magician, mentor, memory maker

 Last q: how do you squeeze in pleasure + what do you do for yourself?

-Try Meaghan's cocktail recos above and let us know what you love. 👇💋
+Try Meaghan's cocktail recos above to inspire your inner bartender and let us know what you love. 👇💋